 This new functional map is a living document that was adopted in November 2021 [F2.29] but has already gone through some updates based upon gaps or needs as the district moves forward.
-Figure 8 represents an examples of gap analysis specific to one reorganized area found on pages 6-8 in the Functional Map.
-Career Education/Strong Workforce/Grants.
-This analysis was part of the presentation to the Board on restructuring.
+Below is an examples of gap analysis specific to one reorganized area, CTE/SWP/Grants, that was part of the presentation to the Board.